 Last but not least, I changed the bathroom door to a glass French door with a soft sheer curtain when we moved in 10 years ago.
 I still love it, but it’s definitely worth changing the door swing to create more space.

-Until then, you can browse some of the design inspiration for my bathroom renovation here, or download our Build Project Design Organiser here to get a list of the exact products I used and start planning your own renovation project!
+Until then, you can browse some of the design inspiration for my original 1930s bathroom renovation here, or download our Build Project Design Organiser here to start pulling together your own forever home.

 Until next time,

 This is blog 2 of 5 in the Bathroom Renovation series.
 Click below to navigate through the series.